mateofumis/mateofumis.github.io/_posts/2022-11-25-metatwo-writeup.md

 ---
-title:  "Writeup MetaTwo machine of Hack The Box"
+title:  "Writeup of MetaTwo machine of Hack The Box"
 date: 2022-11-25
 mathjax: true
 layout: post